softworkz/emby-wiki/Library-Structure.md

 ## Excluding Folders

-To exclude a folder from the library scan, simply mark it hidden, or place a file inside named .ignore.
+To exclude a folder from Media Browser , simply mark it hidden, or place a file inside named .ignore.

+##Don't Fetch MetaData For An Item

+To stop Media Browser from attempting to fetch metadata for any particular item you can uncheck the check box "Enable internet metadata providers for this item."
+In the Metadata Settings for the item in the Metadata Manager.

 ## Shortcut Files